GriffithUniLibrary/digital-tools/content/5-writing-composition.md

 ## Markdown

 {% capture aboutmarkdown %}
 `Markdown` is a simple and popular text formatting syntax.
-It has many advantages for writing for the web, including the fact that it produces plain text files, which are easily shared.
+It has many advantages for writing: it is stable, reliable, easy to read and produces plain text files which are easily shared.
 It's worth becoming familiar with it.
 This site is written in Markdown.
 {% endcapture %}
 {% include alert.html text=aboutmarkdown color="primary" %}